 ^{}Members are entitled to one cash equivalent transfer value free of charge in every 12 month period.
-Further transfer values can be provided on request but there will be a charge for each additional one issued in any 12 month period.
+Further transfer values can be provided on request but there will be a charge for each additional one issued in any 12-month period.
+Further details, including charges applicable, are available on request.